daniyel/nginx-proxy-config/README.md

 ## With Let’s Encrypt

 Copy all scripts from folder `scripts` to `/home/myuser/scripts`.
 In `env.sh` you update `CERTBOT_EMAIL` to your own email or you can add `CERTBOT_EMAIL` environment variable in the `.bash_profile` of the user, that will execute `run_certbot.sh` as cronjob.
 Another option is to add it in the `/etc/environment` file, if that suits your case more.
+You need to create a `letsencrypt` folder under `/etc` as well.

 Execute: